 If it’s too time-consuming to sew so many little parts, you can always make the wings and spikes from felt.
 Trace out the spikes on a piece of felt, cut it out in 1 piece and sew it on.
 Easy-peasy!

 Oh, do you hear that?
-Drake the sock dragon is giggling and saying “HUG ME”.
+Drake the sock dragon stuffed animal is giggling and saying, “HUG ME”.
 So quickly, get this free dragon sewing pattern today and start sewing Drake and other sock animals too.
 Then, you will find yourself smiling non-stop every day.
 Don’t forget to show us your sock dragon in your craft home!